 We have begun discussing the limitations of AlterEcho in Sect.
 4.2 where we summarized the shortcomings reported by our participants.
-Our approach of loosening the coupling between avatar and streamer requires finalizing the animation with a buffering delay (see Sect.
+Furthermore, our approach of loosening the coupling between avatar and streamer requires finalizing the animation with a buffering delay (see Sect.
 3.4.2) that allows the system to trigger and integrate a complex set of possibly conflicting candidate gestures.
-We use a conservative 15s delay; future work could investigate the feasibility of a smaller delay to decrease streaming latency.
-While a few seconds of additional latency is likely acceptable as existing live streaming exhibits a latency of several tens of seconds [41], this hypothesis should be tested once AlterEcho is deployed to be used by VTubers.
-Such a deployment will also enable a thorough validation of the system, with viewers comparing VTubing streams animated using AlterEcho to those animated using other systems.
+The delay has to be at least as long as the gesture with the longest duration; we used a conservative 15s delay.
+This delay implies that the streamer does not see their avatar react in real-time, and it also precludes low-latency live interactions between the streamer and the audience, which is a fundamental limitation of our approach.
+Future work could investigate the feasibility of a smaller delay to decrease streaming latency.
+While a few seconds of additional latency is likely acceptable as existing live streaming exhibits a latency of several tens of seconds [49], this hypothesis should be tested once AlterEcho is deployed to be used by VTubers; such a deployment could also further validate AlterEcho through viewers comparing VTubing streams animated using AlterEcho to those animated using other systems.

 In addition, our avatar persona modulation is currently limited to nonverbal communication; future work could investigate modifying verbal content and delivery of the avatar.
 Future work should also examine the granularity of avatar persona adaptation, which so far has only been tested at the two endpoints of the shy/introverted to outgoing/extroverted continuum, and the avatar persona could also be modulated along additional dimensions.
-Finally, our implementation of AlterEcho assumes the VTuber has a 3D avatar; however, many VTubers, especially independent VTubers, still rely on animating a 2D avatar using systems like Live2D [27,47] to avoid the cost of modeling and rigging a 3D avatar.
+Finally, our implementation of AlterEcho assumes the VTuber has a 3D avatar; however, many VTubers, especially independent VTubers, still rely on animating a 2D avatar using systems like Live2D [32, 57] to avoid the higher cost of modeling and rigging a 3D avatar.
 Future work could look into extending AlterEcho with support for 2D avatars.

 Our work opens the door to personalizing the avatar persona for individual viewers, either automatically, based on inferences driven by viewer actions, or under the viewer's control.
-For pedagogical agents, personalization to individual learners is one of the biggest potential advantages over conventional in-class education [25], whereas in VTubing, the role of avatar personalization is less clear: VTubers might be reticent to hand over avatar control to viewers, and viewers might not want to break the illusion that the fictional persona is "real" by manipulating the avatar.
+For pedagogical agents, personalization to individual learners is one of the biggest potential advantages over conventional in-class education [30], whereas in VTubing, the role of avatar personalization is less clear: VTubers might be reticent to hand over avatar control to viewers, and viewers might not want to break the illusion that the fictional persona is "real" by manipulating the avatar.
 Ultimately, future work could explore increasing the avatar's autonomy from the streamer, in the quest of rich artistic expression, enabled by complex, evolving, contradictory, rebellious, or even completely independent avatars.